SATAY-LL/Transposonmapper/satay/docs/help-GUI.md

 ### Find adapters sequence

-A way to obtain the adapters sequence, is to run the pipeline with the following optins checked
+A way to obtain the adapters sequence, is to run the pipeline with the following optins checked:

 - [x] Quality checking raw data
 - [x] Quality check interrupt